JohnEarnest/Decker/docs/decker.md

 | `"code"`       | A Lil string          | Large field in "code" editing mode. |
 | `"rich"`       | An rtext table        | Large field in "rich" editing mode. |

 Modifying the attributes of a Prototype will automatically update Contraption instances in the current deck.
 Modifying the attributes of widgets contained in this Prototype will require explicitly calling `prototype.update[]`.
-In either case, when a definition is updated, the `name`, `pos`, `show`, `locked`, `animated`, `font`, and `script` attributes of Contraptions will be preserved, as well the `value`, `scroll`, `row`, `col`, and `image` attributes of the widgets they contain (as applicable) if they have been modified from their original values in the prototype, but everything else will be regenerated from the definition.
+In either case, when a definition is updated, the `name`, `pos`, `show`, `locked`, `animated`, `volatile`, `font`, and `script` attributes of Contraptions will be preserved, as well the `value`, `scroll`, `row`, `col`, and image content of the widgets they contain (as applicable) if they have been modified from their original values in the prototype, but everything else will be regenerated from the definition.
 The _state_ of contraptions is kept, and the _behavior and appearance_ is changed.

 Events